arianvp/crdt/README.md

 One property of a CRDT is that it's monotonically increasing.
 This means that over time, a CRDT will only grow larger and larger.
 The problem with this is, that we have to send the _entire_ state in the message to allow for sharing of state.
 This means that over time, messages will get bigger and bigger and congest the network.

+## Delta-mutators
+Luckily there is a way to reduce bandwidth in safe manner.
+And it's based on the observation that ...